rgeraldes24/hyperion/docs/security-considerations.rst

     // THIS CONTRACT CONTAINS A BUG - DO NOT USE contract Fund {
-        /// @dev Mapping of zond shares of the contract. mapping(address => uint) shares;
+        /// @dev Mapping of quanta shares of the contract. mapping(address => uint) shares;
         /// Withdraw your share.
         function withdraw() public {